melhousni/ndt_mapping_localization/README.md

 catkin_make

 **How to use :**

-Two packages available in this implementation :

-- **vehicle_mapping** : Pointcloud registration using the 3D NDT algorithm assisted by an EKF.
-- **vehicle_localization** : 6-DoF Localization using the 3D NDT algorithm assisted by an EKF.

 - **vehicle_mapping** :

   1. Set up the topic names for GPS and IMU data in the vehicle_state/launch/ekf.launch and vehicle_state/param.ekf.yaml.
 For more information of how to use the robot_localization package, please see : http://docs.ros.org/lunar/api/robot_localization/html/index.html